CarlitosDev/DSci_lighting_talk/README.md

 # DSci_lighting_talk

-A picture is worth...a multitude of analyses
+This is the code for the Data Lightin talk "A picture is worth...a multitude of analyses"